This post may contain affiliate links. Please read our disclosure policy.

 - Put it all together.
 Return the bacon and garlic to the skillet over medium-low heat.
 Transfer the pasta and reserved bacon to the skillet.
 Stir in the sauce mixture gradually, adding another 1/4 cup pasta water if needed.
 Fold in the peas, top with chicken, and serve with extra cheese.

-Here are some tips for perfect creamy chicken carbonara.
+Kellie’s tips for perfect chicken carbonara

 - Separate the eggs when they’re cold.
 While the yolks do need to be room temperature, I recommend actually separating the eggs while they’re still cold and then letting the yolks come to room temperature.
 Yolks are less likely to break and mix with the white when the eggs are chilled!